A TORCON of 8 was issued for Southern Arkansas and Northern Louisiana on April 28, 2014. (Image Credit: The Weather Channel on X.com)

 While watching The Weather Channel during periods of severe weather, you may have heard meteorologists talking about the TORCON Index for a specific area.
 What does TORCON mean, and why is it useful?
-Below we hope to answer some of the questions you might have.
+Here is what you need to know about the TORCON Index and how to use it.

 TORCON stands for Tornado Condition Index.
 On a scale of 0 to 10, a specific region is given a number, with higher numbers indicating a higher risk of a tornado within 50 miles of the given location.
 For example, a TORCON of 2 would indicate a low chance (20%) of tornadoes, while a TORCON of 8 implies a high probability of tornadic activity (80% chance).